admin-shell-io/aas-specs/CONTRIBUTING.md

 [@aorzelskiGH]: https://github.com/aorzelskiGH

 ## Post-Merge Cleanup
+**Congratulation.**
-**Conratulaion.** You sucessfully contributed to the aas-spec repository.
+You successfully contributed to the aas-spec repository.

 If you are a member of the development team, pleas delete the feature branch you directly created within the aas-specs repository.

-Otherwise, feel free to delete your forked ass-spec repository in your repositories.
+Otherwise, if you are not part of the team and you forked the repository, feel free to delete your fork.